kamalmalikofficial/UASsoftwarework/README.md

         #### COLLEGE LECTURE AND LABS HOUR
         [11:55pm] just completed a presentation of above work.

-Day 3 : [late night] working on shape detection
+Day 3 : [late night] working on shape detection.

-Day 4 : [8:15am]  still working on shape detection and and improving the result
+Day 4 : [8:15am]  still working on shape detection & improving the result.
+        [6:20pm]  success, The shape detection code is complete.